ChristianFeldmann/h264Bitstream/README.md

 # h264Bitstream
-A parser/analyzer of raw h264 NAL units
+A parser/analyzer of raw h264 NAL units.
+The original source is https://sourceforge.net/projects/h264bitstream/